keptn/lifecycle-toolkit/docs-new/docs/contribute/general/refinement-guide.md

-# Refinement timeblock
+# Refinement process

-During Refinement timeblock, maintainers engage in technical discussions on open issues and pull requests.
+During the Refinement timeblock in community meetings, maintainers engage in technical discussions on open issues and pull requests.
 This dedicated time allows for in-depth conversations, knowledge sharing, and collective decision-making.